Freddie Freeman Player Props: Dodgers vs. Phillies

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .460, fueled by 10 extra-base hits.
+- Freeman leads Los Angeles in slugging percentage (.475) thanks to 11 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 24th in batting average, 24th in on-base percentage, and 61st in slugging.
+- Among the qualified hitters in MLB, he ranks 18th in batting average, 16th in on-base percentage, and 53rd in slugging.

-- In seven games this season, Freeman has picked up an RBI, with more than one RBI once.
+- In eight games this season (26.7%), Freeman has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 55.2% of his games this year, with more than one run scored in 17.2%.
+- In 17 of 30 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.